Keto Caramel Syrup

 I have kept mine up to 1 month in the fridge.
 In saying that it does depend on the temperature in the fridge and how often your fridge door is open (hello kiddos).

-Some say yes, I say just keep it in the fridge.
+Some say yes, but I say just keep it in the fridge.
 It can separate when taken back out of the freezer.

 More Recipes To try